 - Saigon is still used as a label for District 1, the center of Ho Chi Minh City.

-- New hotel developments often opt for "Saigon" in their name rather than "Ho Chi Minh City."
+- New hotel developments often opt for "Saigon" in their names for brevity rather than "Ho Chi Minh City."

 - Some bus stations still label signs and tickets with "Saigon."